Donors

 1. Semi-fasting/change in diet.
 This is the most likely explanation in my opinion as it's the most dramatic change.
 Yesterday I ate very little and only fruit and vegetables.

 2. The diuretic (clortalidona) I've been taking on Thursday morning (today is Tuesday).
-This could be having some effect as it was two days after starting this (Saturday) that I started getting lower readings in general.
+This could be having some effect as it was two days after starting this (Saturday) that I started getting lower readings in general.3.
+The Losartán I've been taking for 16 days to (supposedly) lower my pressure.
+It seems unlikely to me that this would "suddenly" kick in, so I don't think it's responsible.
+In fact I don't think it's having any effect whatsoever.
+It will be the first drug I experiment with not taking once my pressure stabilises.

 4. Mindfulness meditation/Positive attitude.
 Although I have just started investigating mind exercises, it seems way to soon for them to have had any effect, so probably not responsible.